Aug. 23, 2021

 Demand is strong as the economy continues to absorb fiscal stimulus distributed during the height of the pandemic.
 Rich Barton, Zillow Co-Founder and CEO stated on the Company's second quarter earnings call, "We believe there is strong durable support for the housing market.
 Historically work and location have been inextricably bound together.
 The pandemic has jolting and dramatically unbundled work from location for many, creating a new flexibility by enabling people to optimize for work and location separately and simultaneously.
 Moving to the big city is no longer a requirement for many job seekers and that shift will inevitably disperse talent and economic opportunities.
 This untethering of location from work fields deeply important to me for the future of work and life and by implication housing, what we’ve been calling the great reshuffling."

-Source: NAHBNow and Bureau of Labor StatisticsCompanies are seeing their input prices increase too, and for many it is a much greater degree.
-Bank of America created the chart below showing how often the word "inflation" was mentioned by companies their earnings calls.
-Second quarter 2021 earnings saw an 1,100% increase year-over-year.
+Source: NAHBNow and Bureau of Labor StatisticsCompanies are seeing their input prices increase too, and for many, it is a much greater degree.
+Bank of America created the chart below showing how often the word "inflation" was mentioned by companies during their earnings calls.
+Second-quarter 2021 earnings saw a 1,100% increase year-over-year.

 Source: Bank of America Research

 Takeaway: Mentions of the word "inflation" during company earnings calls rose 1,100% year-over-year

 Homebuilders are experiencing higher input costs for building materials, as well as shortages and shipment delays.
 Below is the change between December 2019 and August 2021 for several home construction inputs:

 Construction costs typically represent about 60% of a new home cost.
 When building material costs increase, this cost is passed along from the builder to the home buyer (it can take 6-12 months for the full cost to be passed along due to contract pricing and delays).